Edwards's pheasant

-Edwards's pheasant (Lophura edwardsi) is a bird of the pheasant family Phasianidae and is endemic to the rainforests of Vietnam.
+Edwards's pheasant (Lophura edwardsi) is a bird of the pheasant family Phasianidae and is endemic to the seasonal tropical forests of central Vietnam.
 It is named after the French ornithologist Alphonse Milne-Edwards and first described to science in 1896.
 The bird's length is 58–65 cm and has red legs and facial skin.
 The male is mainly blue-black with a crest, and the female is a drab brown bird.
 The alarm call is a puk!-puk!-puk!.

 There are two varieties; the nominate form L. e. edwardsi has a white crest and upper tail, whereas the northern form, usually called Vietnamese pheasant, is found with a variable number of white rectrices.
 This difference in the two forms may be due to inbreeding of a restricted, fragmented population there, and has also been seen in captive, inbred L. edwardsi.

 In 2012 the nominate form of Edwards's pheasant have been uplisted to Critically Endangered by BirdLife International, having suffered from deforestation, hunting and the use of defoliants during the Vietnam War.
-The population is currently believed to number between 50 and 249 birds in the wild, mostly of the nominate form, but it is doing well in captivity, where it is the subject of ex-situ conservation.
+The population is currently believed to number between 50 and 249 birds in the wild, mostly of the nominate form, but it is doing well in captivity, where it is the subject of ex situ conservation.
 There have been no confirmed sightings of a living individual in the wild since 2000 and in 2010 the World Pheasant Association (WPA) received funding from the Critical Ecosystem Partnership Fund to survey forests in the central Vietnam provinces of Quảng Bình and Quảng Trị.
+It is considered possibly extinct in the wild as a result.

 Taxonomy and systematics

 Edwards's pheasant was first observed in 1896.
 Twenty-eight years later, another species of Lophura, the Imperial pheasant (Lophura imperialis), was seen in the border area between Quang Binh and Quang Tri provinces.
-It was later proven to be a crossbreed between the Edwards's pheasant and the Silver pheasant (Lophura nycthemera).
-Lophura hatinhensis is considered a variant of Lophura edwardsi.
+It was later proven to be a hybrid between the Edwards's pheasant and the Silver pheasant (Lophura nycthemera).
+The Vietnamese pheasant (Lophura hatinhensis), formerly considered a distinct taxon, has now been shown to be a variant of Edward's pheasant caused by inbreeding due to small population size.